Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Threats to Validity

 \subsection{Research Validity}

-Ampatzoglou et al.~\cite{Ampatzoglou20ThreatsToValidityGuidelines} mention that the lack of repeatability, the lack of coverage of research questions, the lack of comparable related work and the lack of generalizability threatens the validity of studies.
+Ampatzoglou et al.~\cite{Ampatzoglou20ThreatsToValidityGuidelines} mention that the lack of repeatability, the lack of coverage of research questions, the lack of comparable related work and the lack of generalizability threaten the validity of studies.

-As we used a unique search string for Google scholar and the Google search engine, our search strategy can be reproduced.
+As we documented the exact search strings used for all four search engines, our search strategy can be reproduced.
 We also provide a replication package for the data extraction so that independent researchers are able to reproduce the whole procedure.
-Furthermore, we ensured the coverage of our research questions by precise formulation following the PRISMA20 statement~\cite{Prisma2020}.
-Within Section~\ref{sec:results}, which lists our selected papers (see Table~\ref{tab:category_coverage}), we made sure to include the most relevant articles in the context of cryptographic agility.
-We did not find a similar systematic approach in the literature.
+Given the fast-moving nature of PQC-related standardization and terminology, we note that the present review represents a snapshot of the literature at the time of search.
+The replication package~\cite{replication_package} can serve as a starting point for follow-up search passes as the field evolves.
+Furthermore, we ensured the coverage of our research questions by the precise formulation following the PRISMA~2020 statement~\cite{Prisma2020}.
+Within Section~\ref{sec:results}, which lists our selected papers (see~Table~\ref{tab:category_coverage}), we made sure to include the most relevant articles in the context of cryptographic agility.
+We did not find a similarly systematic approach in the literature.
 We believe that our study is sufficiently generalizable, as it encompasses a broad spectrum of academic and gray literature from various venues, providing a comprehensive overview of the topic at hand.